ooni/spec/nettests/ts-017-web-connectivity.md

 versions of Web Connectivity MAY produce additional measurement results but those results MUST use different test keys than the one used by the classic algorithm.

-Also, note that this specification attempts to clarify the general idea behing scoring measurements, however the actual implementation is most likely going to be more complex, as we need to deal with false positives and avoid corner cases.
+Finally, note that this specification aims to describe the general idea behind the algorithms, which may be more complex of this because they typically need to deal with (a) avoiding false positives and (b) correctly flagging corner cases.

 #### Preliminary definitions